SkullKnightt/Cerberus-ai-cybershield/README.md

     *   Queues detected items for analysis using other Cerebrus components.
     *   **Benefit:** Enables proactive detection of threats as they emerge on a monitored system.

-8.  **🖥️ Flexible Interfaces:**
-    *   **Command-Line Tools:** For prediction, batch processing, and model evaluation.
-    *   **Web Application:** A Flask-based UI for user-friendly file uploads and viewing results.
-    *   **API Endpoints:** Allow programmatic integration with other security tools or workflows.

-9.  **⚙️ Modular Design:** Built with distinct Python modules for different functionalities, facilitating maintenance and future extensions.

----

 ## Architecture